 Can I use another type of noodle?

 Yes, absolutely!
-I recommend the nutty, earthy flavor of Japanese Soba noodles (also called Korean Memil Guksu) as it pairs well with Perilla Oil.
-But feel free to use any noodle you like.
+The soy sauce and perilla seed oil taste good with a variety of noodles.
 Good substitutions: somyoen/somen (thin wheat noodle), ramen noodles, instant noodles (without the soup base), or even thick udon noodles.
 Make sure to drain and rinse well with cold water.

 What else can I make with Perilla Oil?